Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/system-architecture/design.md

 7. The user clicks "Create" to create a new listing.

-5. The user can scroll down to Listings and click "+ New Listings" to create more listings of the same tool or exits the site.
+5. The user can scroll down to Listings and click "+ New Listings" to create more listings of the same tool or exits the website.

 </details>